Oley Valley: History

 Before European settlers arrived the valley was home to a tribe of Lenape Native Americans, who gave Oley its name.
-In the Lenape's Unami language, "Olink" means kettle, which is roughly the shape of the valley, which was an important meeting place for Native Americans.
+In the Lenape's Unami language, "Olink" means Bowl, which is roughly the shape of the valley, which was an important meeting place for Native Americans.
 The Sacred Oak, which is located about one mile (1.6 km) from Main Street is an oak tree that is over 500-years-old, where the Lenape made treaties and settled differences.

 The first European settlers arrived in the Oley Valley in the early 1700s.
 The settlers were primarily German along with French Huguenots and Swiss seeking religious freedom.
 One of the Valley's early residents was Mordecai Lincoln, the great-grandfather of Abraham Lincoln, the 16th President of United States.
 The Lincoln Homestead can still be seen and visited in what is now Exeter Township.
 The Moravian Church had a congregation for a time in Oley and operated one of the first schools in the area.
 The first settler, named John Palmer Fleck of Wyomissing, Pennsylvania, moved to the Maxatawny region of the Oley Valley.

 When they arrived, they found prosperous Lenape villages and fields of corn.
 The settlers and the Native Americans existed peacefully for many years with some of the Indians converting to Christianity.
 However, when the French and Indian War began relations between the settlers and the Lenape became strained.
 One day it was reported that a nearby farmer had been killed by Indians and the entire town gathered in the largest house.
 That night, sentries were posted and all men with their muskets were positioned at small firing ports cut in the building's wall.
 The next morning, a man was seen walking down the road, who at first was perceived to be an Indian but turned out to be the farmer who had supposedly been murdered.
 The farmer had no knowledge of his supposed death and informed the townspeople that in the middle of the night all the Lenape had disappeared from the Oley Valley.
 It is believed that Native Americans of the Valley left to fight in the war although it is still a mystery since none of them ever returned.
 The Indians' dwellings were left standing and undisturbed for many years until the last house collapsed in 1856.